HASwitchPlate/openHASP-docs/docs/integrations/examples/example-offlinehandling.md

 <h2>Configuration</h2>

 In the plate's web UI keep the default `/pages.jsonl` as Startup Layout.
-This will load immediately after plate boot, before the pate is connected to the network.
+This will load immediately after plate boot, before the plate is connected to the network.
 If your network is not available after boot, this page configuration will be on screen while the plate keeps connecting in the background.

 `pages.jsonl` - loaded at boot, has only with objects related to local relays, and displays the hostname: